farhat-lab/gentb-site/README.md

 ### Map

 A basic view/template combination.
-The template includes embedded an iframe of a Shiny application which allows interactive browsing.
+The maps are actually hosted by a Shiny application and embedded in an iframe.
 The url to the iframe is written directly into the template.

   - View: "view_map_page" [gentb_website/tb_website/apps/maps/views.py](gentb_website/tb_website/apps/maps/views.py)
   - Template: [gentb_website/tb_website/templates/maps/basic_map.html](gentb_website/tb_website/templates/maps/basic_map.html)